azcem/CudaMatrixMultiplier/README.md

 ### 4. Software Pipelining (Double Buffering)

 Memory latency from global → shared loads can be hidden by overlapping the load for the *next* tile with computation on the *current* tile.
-Two shared memory buffers are allocated and swapped each iteration:
+Two shared memory buffers are allocated and swapped each iteration.

 ## Kernel Configuration